 How to Make a Deathly Hallows Wreath

 Today, I am going to show you how to create a deathly hallows wreath.
-I have seen these on Etsy and wanted to create my own with all four Hogwarts houses somehow represented on the wreath.
+I have seen these on Etsy and wanted to create my own, with all four Hogwarts houses represented on the wreath.

 Supplies:

-This wreath requires three separate projects – creating an Elder Wand, making the deathly hallows wreath base, and decorating the wreath with flowers and stems to represent the four Hogwarts houses.
+This wreath requires three separate projects – creating an Elder Wand, making the deathly hallows wreath base, and decorating the wreath with flowers and stems representing the four Hogwarts houses.

 Start by cutting your dowel rod to 15″.
 I scored the dowel using a craft knife and then cut it with a small hand saw.

 Sand the cut end.
-Using an electric hand-held sander made this process quick, but you could also use regular sandpaper or a sanding block.
+This process was quick using an electric hand-held sander, but you could also use regular sandpaper or a sanding block.

 Embellish the wand using hot glue.
 I found a photo of the Elder Wand and used that as my guide.